The Best AR-15 Brass Catchers

 - Will drop casings if not emptied consistently

 Another solid attachable brass catcher option is the TacStar Industries Brass Catcher, available on Amazon.

-It’s about the same size and price as our top pick, and offers most of the features you want in a brass catcher.
+It’s about the same size and price as our top pick and offers most of the features you want in a brass catcher.
 The actual catch is sturdy and well-built, and the material (while not see-through like mesh options) is very durable.
-It’s impermeable to hot brass casings and stiff enough that it doesn’t need a wire frame.
+It’s impervious to hot brass casings and stiff enough that it doesn’t need a wire frame.